g4eml/RP2040_Synth/README.md

 ## Firmware description

 By default on power up the firmware will immediately send the EEPROM saved register values to the sunthesiser chip.
 If the CW ident feature is enabled the ident will begin.
-If the JT mode is enabled the JT sequence will begin.
+If a Digi mode is enabled the sequence will begin.
 Note that this will initially not be correctly timed.
 Once the GPS aquires its satellites the timing will synchronise.

 In normal use, for example as a Local oscillator or Beacon, that is all that is needed!